 - Larger origination fees

 - Higher interest rates

-Request a loan here if you have a real emergency need and the ability to repay the lender on time and according to terms.
+Request a loan here (Affiliate Link) if you have a real emergency need and the ability to repay the lender on time and according to terms.
 Select “Benefits” to answer the income source question on the online form.
 Be prepared to provide your driver licenses number and bank account and routing numbers.

 Social Security Disability

 Installment loans are accessible for people on Social Security Disability.
 Installment contracts feature fixed periodic payments (sometimes monthly) and repayment terms – often very short for those with bad credit history.

 The considerations for borrowing money differ for people on SSI versus SSDI.